rladies/rladiesguide/content/organization/events/online/index.en.md

 * Use a pre-survey to ask participants if they have ideas for questions or topics for the breakout rooms.

+Outside of Zoom you could try out platforms such as [gather.town](https://gather.town/).

 ## More resources

 ### General best practice